vercel/next.js/errors/middleware-user-agent.md

 #### Possible Ways to Fix It

-You should to use the function `userAgent` instead:
+To parse the user agent, import `userAgent` function from `next/server` and give it your request:

 ```typescript
 // middleware.ts